stablecog/stablecog/src/lib/md/privacy.md

 00 W El Camino Real 180\
 Mountain View, CA 94040\
 United States\
-Phone: (+1)5033808391\
+Phone: (+1)(650)-582-3402\
 support@iwando.com**

 ## 17. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?

 You have the right to request access to the personal information we collect from you, change that information, or delete it.
-To request to review, update, or delete your personal information, please visit: **[synthica.ai/support](https://Synthica.ai/support)**.
+To request to review, update, or delete your personal information, please email us at : **support@iwando.com**.